Brenham · Visual and Performing Arts · Drama - DRAM

 - Phone: (979) 830-4269

-For the first eight weeks of this semester, I will be available virtually at the following times:
+For the first eight weeks of this semester, I will be available virtually or in my office at the following times:

-For the second eight weeks of this semester, I will be available virtually at the following times:
+For the second eight weeks of this semester, I will be available virtually or in my office at the following times:

 An introduction to the fundamental principles and tools of acting as used in auditions,rehearsals, and performances.
 This may include ensemble performing, character and script analysis, and basic theater terminology.
 This exploration will emphasize the development of the actor’s instrument: voice, body, and imagination